This accessibility statement applies to the Barnsley Council website.

 Reporting any accessibility problems with this website

-We're always looking to improve our website and welcome your feedback.
-If you have any issues using it, or think we're not meeting accessibility requirements please let us know by emailing firstname.lastname@example.org.
+If you think we're not meeting the accessibility requirements, please let us know by emailing email@example.com.

 If you're not happy with how we respond to your request you can contact the Equality Advisory and Support Service (EASS).
 They are responsible for enforcing the Public Sector Bodies (Website and Mobile Applications) (No.2) Accessibility Regulations 2018.